anttisalonen/progbook/redis.rst

 Redis should now be running and accepting TCP/IP connections.
 You can leave it running as we try to connect to it using Python.

-*Exercise*: Download, compile and start Redis
+*Exercise*: Download, compile and start Redis.

 Python Redis client
 ===================